 AIA, LEED AP

 Stefani Danes is an Adjunct Professor of Architecture at Carnegie Mellon University.
 She has taught at Carnegie Mellon since 1979, in both full-time and part-time capacities.
 She is currently teaching a design studio in the Master of Urban Design program and coordinating the fourth year occupancy studio in the Bachelor of Architecture program.

 Stefani has combined a career in architecture and urban design with teaching and public service.
 Her work includes urban housing, housing for special populations, urban design, and planning for neighborhood revitalization.
 As a principal in the firm of Perkins Eastman, she is responsible for several award-winning housing developments and urban design projects.
 She has been instrumental in developing the firm’s housing practice with particular emphasis on the design of environmentally-responsive housing.
-She has worked with more than 30 communities on revitalization plans, and has designed over 1000 units of new or renovated housing for both private and non-profit development organizations.
-Prior to joining Perkins Eastman, she was a founding partner of an architectural office that specialized in community development, where she practiced for twelve years.
+She has worked with more than 30 communities on revitalization plans, and has designed over 1,000 units of new or renovated housing for both private and non-profit development organizations.
+Prior to joining Perkins Eastman, she was a founding partner of an architectural office that specialized in community development, where she practiced for 12 years.

 Her design for special populations includes shelters, transitional housing, and residential environments for the elderly.
 Among her projects are facilities for dementia care, independent and assisted living, skilled care, and retirement communities.
 She has conducted several research studies on innovative settings for cognitively impaired persons.
-For three years, she was a member of the Advisory Board for the Presbyterian Association on Aging’s Innovative Living Environments project.
-She heads Perkins Eastman’s firm-wide Research Collaborative, which supports all the firm’s practice areas and has done award-winning research on residential environments.
+For three years she was a member of the Advisory Board for the Presbyterian Association on Aging’s Innovative Living Environments project.
+She heads Perkins Eastman’s firm-wide Research Collaborative, which supports all of the firm’s practice areas and has completed award-winning research on residential environments.
 Stefani is a member of the AIA Design for Aging Advisory Group and leads its subcommittee on research.